Axel Gyllenkrok (sport shooter): Military career

-Gyllenkrok was promoted to major in the Air Force in 1932 and from 1932 to 1934 he was commander of the 3rd Flying Corps.
+Gyllenkrok was promoted to major in the Air Force in 1932, and from 1932 to 1934, he was commander of the 3rd Flying Corps.
 He became a major in the Life Regiment Grenadiers in 1934.
-In the years 1934-1935 he served in the Italian Army.
-In 1936 he was promoted to lieutenant colonel and from 1936 to 1937 he served as acting executive commander of the Life Regiment Grenadiers.
+In the years 1934-1935, he served in the Italian Army.
+In 1936, he was promoted to lieutenant colonel, and from 1936 to 1937, he served as acting executive commander of the Life Regiment Grenadiers.
 He was appointed colonel in 1937 and was from 1937 to 1938 commander of Halland Regiment.
 His way of criticizing his officers with extremely harsh language led to his suspension in 1938.
 He transferred as colonel to the reserve and later had various commands and other military assignments and, among other things, since 1925 prepared various regulations and instructions for the army, navy, coastal artillery and air force.

-Gyllenkrok was commanded to and made military study trips in England in 1930, in the Soviet Union in 1937 and in Germany etc in 1941.
-He belonged to the circle of officers, who with Ny militär tidskrift ("New Military Journal") as body worked on a renewal of the Swedish defence after 1925 disarmament, and he was one of the leading forces and most active collaborators in the creation of the book Antingen – eller ("Either – Or") (1930), together with, for example, Helge Jung.
-Gyllenkrok had in magazines and a large number of newspapers as well as in special magazines with great perseverance defended his views on various defence issues, thereby usually adopting a strongly critical attitude to prevailing conditions.
-Among other things, he has published Exempel på ett reglemente för infanteriets stridsutbildning (together with M. Hanngren, 1923), Arméns krigsberedskap (1938), Tysk krigföring (1940), Synpunkter rörande utbildning (1942), Partisankrig (1943), Partisankrig i snö, skog och berg (1945) as well as Utan uppdrag i Moskva (1945).
+Gyllenkrok was commanded to and made military study trips in England in 1930, in the Soviet Union in 1937, and in Germany etc. in 1941.
+He belonged to the circle of officers, who with Ny militär tidskrift ("New Military Journal") as a body, worked on a renewal of the Swedish defence after 1925 disarmament.
+He was one of the leading forces and most active collaborators in the creation of the book Antingen – eller ("Either – Or") (1930), together with, for example, Helge Jung.
+Gyllenkrok had in magazines, and a large number of newspapers as well as in special magazines with great perseverance defended his views on various defence issues, thereby usually adopting a strongly critical attitude to prevailing conditions.
+Among other things, he has published Exempel på ett reglemente för infanteriets stridsutbildning (together with Martin Hanngren, 1923), Arméns krigsberedskap (1938), Tysk krigföring (1940), Synpunkter rörande utbildning (1942), Partisankrig (1943), Partisankrig i snö, skog och berg (1945) as well as Utan uppdrag i Moskva (1945).

 Sports career

-Gyllenkrok has also been active as an active athlete and sport shooter and has done a lot of work for military sports.
+Gyllenkrok has also been an active athlete and sport shooter and has done a lot of work for military sports.
 He competed in two events at the 1912 Summer Olympics.